 APRICOT GALETTE!
-Seems like such a fancy name for an incredibly simple and rustic, yet elegant and delicious dessert.
+Seems like such a fancy name for an incredibly simple, rustic, yet elegant and delicious dessert.
 Stone fruits are ideal for this amazing treat, but you can use whatever fruit you have on hand.
-Similar to a pie or tart this French pastry can be served as either a sweet or savory indulgence.
+Berries are also delicious as well as rhubarb.
+Similar to a pie or tart, this French pastry can be served as either a sweet or savory indulgence.
+Simply substitute fruit with veggies, meat and cheese and you immediately have a delightful and mouthwatering savory dish.
 With its flaky and light crust each bite will transport you to a place of total comfort.
-Let's follow the simple steps of creating your very own galette.
+Let's follow the simple steps of creating your very own Apricot galette.

 Metal bucket for ashes.
 Can be found at any hardware store.

 We used Zoë François' pie dough, the one with a twist.
 Instead of only using water to make the pie dough we also added a bit of Vodka to the recipe.
 This is a fun trick we learned from Zoë.
 You can find the pie dough recipe here.